georglauterbach/uncore/documentation/content/index.md

 !!! danger "Developer Instructions"
     Make sure you read the [**Development Guidelines**][docs-development] _carefully_.
 Adhering to a consistent style and conventions allows everyone to work efficiently.

-## Goals

-**_unCORE_** makes use of the [Rust] ecosystem, avoiding unnecessary complexity while being stable and fast.
-The five main goals are

-1. Robustness
-2. Safety
-3. Performance
-4. Correctness
-5. Simplicity

 ## Getting Started

 ### Overview